r4ds/bookclub-Advanced_R/README.md

 - Presentations: each week a presenter will give a talk tying the chapter to the [Beer Production](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-03-31/readme.md) dataset.
 We will also be recording these presentations for those who cannot attend.

-- data: The dataset we will be using for presentations
+- Data: The dataset we will be using for presentations

 # Meeting Schedule
 ### Following the Chapters of [Advanced R](https://adv-r.hadley.nz/) 2nd Edition